 The core job of a criminologist is to examine all aspects of crime and find ways to prevent criminal behavior and reduce recidivism.
 Criminologists gather statistics and identify patterns.
 They look at types of crimes as well as demographics and locations.

-A criminologist's job is largely research driven, and their research might be conducted in a sterile office setting or in the field.
+A criminologist's job is mostly research driven, and their research might be conducted in a sterile office setting or the field.

 Criminologists may interview criminals to learn more about their mindset and motivations for committing crimes.
 They might also work closely with law enforcement partners, community leaders and politicians to develop policies to help reduce crimes and make sure alleged and convicted criminals are treated fairly and humanely.

 Criminologists work for local, state and federal governments, on policy advisory boards, or for legislative committees.
 In some cases, they may work for privately funded think tanks or for a criminal justice or law enforcement agency.

 Most often, you can find a job as a criminologist through a college or university, where you'll teach and conduct research.

 - Conducting surveys